Novel High-Radiopurity Doped Amorphous Silicon Resistors for Low-Background Detectors: Introduction

 The TPC requires a uniformly graded electric field from cathode to anode and for this reason several voltage-divider resistors separating field-shaping surfaces are typically placed between the electrodes.
 In a previous version of our experiment, thick-film resistors were commercially produced on a sapphire substrate and successfully deployed in the EXO-200 TPC \cite{EXO200}, but this technology would lead to unacceptably high radioactive backgrounds in the 40 times (in total LXe mass) larger and more sensitive nEXO detector.
 In addition, no vendor could be found that was willing to develop alternative thick-film processes for our application.

-We decided to investigate thin-film options and contacted Anritsu \cite{Anritsu} in Morgan Hill CA. together with ViaMEMS Technologies \cite{ViaMEMS}, a fabrication business in Fremont CA. It was suggested that we investigate low pressure chemical vapor deposition (LPCVD) \cite{LPCVD} polysilicon, but these firms were not positioned to initiate the required R\&D. It is known that chemical vapor deposition of silicon is inherently an ultra-high purity process which is supported by the cleanroom procedures typically maintained at microfabrication facilities.
+We decided to investigate thin-film options and contacted two industrial firms \cite{Anritsu,ViaMEMS} that suggested that we investigate low pressure chemical vapor deposition (LPCVD) \cite{LPCVD} polysilicon, but these firms were not positioned to initiate the required R\&D. It is known that chemical vapor deposition of silicon is inherently an ultra-high purity process which is supported by the cleanroom procedures typically maintained at microfabrication facilities.
 Our own previous experience in the radioassay of materials for our experimental $0 \nu \beta \beta$ research had revealed that fused silica is available with sufficiently high radiopurity.
 Sapphire as a substrate for resistor fabrication was also expected to be suitable, although this was unconfirmed at the time.
-We decided to initiate our investigations ``in house'' at the Stanford Nanofabrication Facility (SNF).
+We decided to initiate our investigations in house at the Stanford Nanofabrication Facility (SNF) \cite{SNF}.
 We obtained high purity Suprasil 300 fused silica tubing from Heraeus Inc. of the approximate dimensions needed (6 mm OD, 4 mm ID).

-In our initial work, we collaborated with Maurice Stevens of Stanford Nanofabrication Facility (SNF) \cite{SNF} who produced our first set of prototypes with undoped ``intrinsic'' silicon of 1.4~$\mu$m thickness with satisfactory mechanical results but the resistance of these parts proved to be far too high, even at this large layer thickness.
-Our work continued at the Marvell Berkeley Nanofabrication Laboratory (MBNL) \cite{MBNL} with Sam Tsitrin to examine whether doping could be used to produce Si at our desired resistivity.
+At SNF we produced our first set of prototypes with undoped ``intrinsic'' silicon of 1.4~$\mu$m thickness with satisfactory mechanical results but the resistance of these parts proved to be far too high, even at this large layer thickness.
+Our work continued at the Marvell Berkeley Nanofabrication Laboratory (MBNL) \cite{MBNL} to examine whether doping could be used to produce Si at our desired resistivity.

 All of these activities will be described in what follows.
 First the design motivation and requirements are outlined for the spacer resistors within nEXO.
 Then the initial run at SNF is overviewed along with the cold testing of the undoped Si resistors at SLAC.
 Next the fabrication and testing of the doped Si resistors at MBNL will be described in detail.
 In the latter sections, the radiopurity and UV reflectivity of these resistors are quantified.